89luca89/distrobox/docs/usage/distrobox-enter.md

 	--no-tty/-T:		do not instantiate a tty
 	--additional-flags/-a:	additional flags to pass to the container manager command --help/-h:		show this message
+	--root/-r:		launch podman/docker with root privileges.
+Note that if you need root this is the preferred way over "sudo distrobox"
 	--dry-run/-d:		only print the container manager command generated --verbose/-v:		show more verbosity
 	--version/-V:		show version